aadarshkarumathil/Webserver/README.txt

 Logs good,bad and exception requests
 Has a config files with all the mentioned params.

+Webapp1 folder has a sample webapp which can be used to check the webserver.

 Sample app has the following and it can be run on the webserver.

 Allows login and differentiates between users